 Skip to main content

-Live agent mode is a continuous, low-latency audio and video session with Bird on your mobile device.
+Live agent mode is a continuous, low-latency audio and video session with Bird.
 Unlike the standard chat interface — where you type a question and wait for a response — live mode is conversational.
 You can talk through an experiment, describe what’s on an instrument display, or ask follow-up questions without stopping to type.
-With video enabled, Bird can see what your camera sees and respond to visual context: “What’s the reading on that display?” or “Does this sample look contaminated to you?” are reasonable things to ask.
+Live mode is available on both mobile and desktop.
+With video enabled, Bird can see what your camera sees (or your screen) and respond to visual context: “What’s the reading on that display?” or “Does this sample look contaminated to you?” are reasonable things to ask.

 When to use it